Controlling jealousy is an emotion that follows us through life

 2) Trust issues

-Trust is the bedrock in love but can’t develop if we are instinctively suspicious and doubtful.
+Trust is the bedrock in love, but can’t develop if we are instinctively suspicious and doubtful.
 In short, if we constantly assume the worst, then it’s only natural for envy to arise.

 3) Societal norms

-What to do to manage your jealousy and save your relationship
+How to manage your jealousy and save your relationship

 Your love life doesn’t have to be catastrophic and unstable just because you suffer from jealous tendencies.
 Follow these 3 tips to control your envious urges.